codephilwrites/codephilwrites.github.io/README.md

 ---

-## ✉️ How to Contact Me
-- ☕ Book [a chat in Outlook](https://outlook.office.com/bookwithme/user/eafc1b0f303d4c0f992efe4cb382f271@specsavers.com?anonymous&ep=plink) – I'm always happy to chat.
-- 💬 [Message me on Teams](https://teams.microsoft.com/l/chat/0/0?users=phil.peters@specsavers.com&topicname=Chat) (my preferred channel – I don’t check email as often).
-- I'm structured in how I work, but flexible when it matters.

----

 ## 👨🏻‍💻 About Me

-I’m Phil – a Senior Engineering Lead at Specsavers and I am based on the edge of the New Forest.
+I’m Phil – a Principal Software Engineer and I am based on the edge of the New Forest.
 I live with my wife Emma and our two cats, Maggie and Matilda.
 I love learning, especially about history, and I’ve recently started learning piano so I can play songs from my favourite musicals 🎭.
 If you want to talk about *Les Mis*, *Blood Brothers*, or anything Musicals – I’m in.

 I’m also a die-hard Kansas City Chiefs fan 🔴🟡 you may spot subtle hints about this when I work from home!

 Professionally, I advocate for *DevOps as a culture, not just a toolchain*.
 I’m focused on building great developer experiences, sustainable engineering practices, and enabling organisations to move fast without breaking things that matter.
 I care deeply about strategy, automation, and helping engineers do their best work.
+My current focus at work is technical delivery and support of our Retail Value Stream, Software Engineering oversight of Transition States 1 & 2 of the Blended Experience Programme and Global Software Engineering governance.

 The Specsavers behaviour I most identify with is **🏃🏻‍♂️ Courageous** – not just pushing for change, but helping others feel confident to come along for the ride.

+---

+## ✉️ How to Contact Me
+- ☕ Book [a chat in Outlook](https://outlook.office.com/bookwithme/user/eafc1b0f303d4c0f992efe4cb382f271@specsavers.com?anonymous&ep=plink) – I'm always happy to chat.
+- 💬 [Message me on Teams](https://teams.microsoft.com/l/chat/0/0?users=phil.peters@specsavers.com&topicname=Chat) (my preferred channel – I don’t check email as often).
+- I'm structured in how I work, but flexible when it matters.
+### 🔠 Acronyms I tend to use in chat
+_What do I do with all the time I save you ask?_ - I create more acronyms...
+- LGTM - Looks good to me
+- YMMV - Your mileage may vary (outcomes can vary depending on circumstances, personal preferences, or luck)
+- AFAIK - As far as I know
+- IIRC - If I remember correctly
+- EGF - Engineering Governance Framework (a Specsavers term)
 ---

 ## 🧑🏻‍💼 What I Do & How I Think